AAWO/VerilogDevEnv/README.md

 - src/                     - directory for source design files
   - libs/                  - directory with libraries included in other modules
 - tb/                      - directory for testbenches
+  - common/                - directory for common test files included in other testbenches
 ```

 ### Test configuration